 Internal quality metrics should go hand-in-hand with external indicators.

 “Seriously – ask your customers how you did.
 It cannot be the only thing you measure, but if you don’t do it in any form at all, you’re doing it wrong.”

-Conversation volume, Customer Effort Score and CSAT are the typical external qualitative metrics to track.
-Combine them with internal conversation reviews for best results.
+Conversation volume, Customer Effort Score, and CSAT are the typical external qualitative metrics to track.
+Combine them with internal conversation reviews for the best results.

 Looking into the future, Martin sees customer support as a part of all business-related functions that are merging together.

 Today, there are companies that don’t understand the value of great customer support and dump the department in a low-cost location.
 That’s also one of the reasons why some great agents have self-esteem issues.